-- All-purpose flour blend (I used Bob’s Red Mill GF)
+- All-purpose GF flour blend (I used Bob’s Red Mill GF)

 - Rolled oats.
 Old-fashioned rolled oats give a pleasant texture to these cookies.
-Not all oats are gluten-free; check the label if you need them to be.
+Not all oats are gluten-free; check the label.

 - Butter.
 The butter allows the cookies to spread out evenly.
 As alternatives, choose ghee, coconut oil or other solid cooking fat.